blink1073/phosphor-properties/README.md

 Usage Examples
 --------------

-**Note:** Except where explicitly noted in the examples, this module is fully compatible with Node/Babel/ES6/ES5.
+**Note:** This module is fully compatible with Node/Babel/ES6/ES5.
 Simply omit the type declarations when using a language other than TypeScript.

 **Raw API:**
+Consumers of a class will not typically interact with properties directly.
+The following examples demonstrate the Property API which will be used by class authors.
+Most classes will encapsulate property access for the user by exposing the properties as getters/setters or static methods.
+See the subsequent sections for examples of recommended design patterns.

 ```typescript
 import { IPropertyChangedArgs, IPropertyOwner, Property } from 'phosphor-properties';